 In common with many charitable organizations, VanDusen Botanical Garden Association derives revenue from donations and fundraising the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the entity.
-Therefore, we were unable to determine whether any adjustments might be necessary to donations and fundraising revenues, excess of receipts over expenditures, cash flows from operations for the year then ended December 31, 2014 and current assets and net assets as at December 31, 2014.
+Therefore, we were unable to determine whether any adjustments might be necessary to donations and fundraising revenues, excess of receipts over expenditures, cash flows from operations for the years ended December 31, 2015 and 2014 and current assets and net assets as at December 31, 2015 and 2014.
+Our audit opinion on the financial statements for the year ended December 31, 2015 was modified accordingly because of the possible effects of this limitation in scope.